pratham2879/FinAgent/README.md

 # FinAgent — Personal Expense Analyst

-FinAgent is a conversational AI agent that lets you ask natural-language questions about any personal expense spreadsheet.
-It is built on Claude's **tool-use (function calling) API**: rather than dumping the entire spreadsheet into a prompt, Claude decides at runtime which typed data-retrieval function to call, gets back a focused JSON result, and synthesises a plain-English answer.
-Point it at any Excel file — it auto-detects the sheet name, column positions, date format, expense categories, and whether a pre-aggregated dashboard exists.
-The architecture directly mirrors how production fintech platforms (Plaid, Yodlee, MX) expose financial data — as structured, queryable endpoints — making this a realistic demonstration of agentic reasoning over financial data.
+As a student, manually logging every transaction and keeping track of where your money goes gets tedious fast.
+I built this because I wanted to ask plain-English questions about my spending without manually digging through spreadsheets.
+You point it at any `.xlsx` expense file, and it figures out the structure on its own — sheet names, column layout, categories, budget, everything.
+Then you just ask things like "was I over budget in March?" and it answers.

+Under the hood it uses Claude's **tool-use API**: instead of dumping the whole spreadsheet into a prompt, Claude calls typed Python functions to fetch exactly the data it needs, gets back focused JSON, and writes a plain-English answer.
+It's the same pattern Plaid and Yodlee use — expose financial data as structured endpoints, let the AI query them.

 **Stack:** Python 3.9+ · Anthropic SDK · pandas · openpyxl · python-dotenv

 ---

-## Full architecture
+## How it works

 ```
 ┌─────────────────────────────────────────────────────────────────────┐